ehtb/to-dataset/README.md

 - Objects will be recursively added to the dataset.

 ### data (optional)
-The data object where the dataset will be merged into, defaults to {}.
+The data object where the dataset will be merged into.
+Defaults to {}.

 ### allowFalse (optional)
-Set falsy dataset attributes, default to true.
+Set falsy dataset attributes, otherwise ignore.
+Defaults to true.

 ## Example